The ultimate nutrient-packed vegan buddha bowl! Raw and steamed veggies pair with beans, sauerkraut, and a vibrant turmeric tahini sauce.

 - ¾ cup sauerkraut or other fermented veggie

 - 2 tablespoons sesame seeds or hemp seeds

 - Sea salt and freshly cracked black pepper

 - Make the Turmeric Tahini Sauce: In a small bowl, combine the olive oil, tahini, lemon juice, garlic, water, turmeric, sea salt and several grinds of pepper.
 Set aside.

-- Thinly slice the watermelon radish (this is best done on a mandolin), and toss the slices with a squeeze of lemon.
+- Thinly slice the radish (this is best done on a mandolin), and toss the slices with a squeeze of lemon.
 Set aside.